naomehmi/to_do_list/README.md

 - pressing `enter` automatically inputs the task
 - the `add` button only works if the input value length is not empty
 - no text overflow
+- tasks are stored in local storage so it stays even after leaving the browser
+- the `remove data` button is for clearing local storage

 ## brief description